perbu/minirag/README.md

 # MiniRAG

-A lightweight, embeddable Retrieval-Augmented Generation (RAG) library for Go that provides semantic search over markdown documentation.
+A Retrieval-Augmented Generation (RAG) library for Go that provides semantic search over markdown documentation.

 ## Features

-- **Simple API**: Three packages, minimal dependencies
+- Three packages with minimal dependencies
-- **Semantic search**: High-quality OpenAI embeddings
+- Semantic search using OpenAI embeddings
-- **Flexible**: Use pre-built indexes or build your own
+- Supports pre-built indexes or custom index creation
-- **Fast**: In-memory cosine similarity search
+- In-memory cosine similarity search
-- **Embeddable**: Bundle docs and embeddings in your binary
+- Can bundle documentation and embeddings in binaries

 ## Installation